van-truong/ToolsyBio/docs/DEV_GUIDE.md

     "ord": "desc"
 }
 ```
-This filtered configuration was used in the original US-RSE’25 submission, resulting in a test set of approximately 5,794 tools.

 ## Performance Tip: Rate Limiting
 The script includes polite waits to avoid API rate limits.
 You can speed it up slightly by adjusting the delay in 1_fetch_biotools.py: